 If you do not see the chord appear, you may need to zoom in because the new chord is too close to the next one.

-When a chord is selected, you can display the Chord Chooser by tapping on its title.
+When a chord is selected, you can display the Chord Chooser by double-clicking it.

-If the chord doesn't appear in the list of alternates, you can tap the search button, then type a free-form description of the chord you want into the search field.
+If the chord doesn't appear in the list of alternates, you can click the search button, then type a free-form description of the chord you want into the search field.

 Voicings / Shapes

-Changing the voicing of the chord is as simple as scrolling through the list of chord shapes, and tapping the one you'd like to use instead.
-You'll hear the different voicings as you tap on them, which is helpful for verifying that you've found the right one.
+Changing the voicing of the chord is as simple as scrolling through the list of chord shapes, and clicking the one you'd like to use instead.
+You'll hear the different voicings as you click on them, which is helpful for verifying that you've found the right one.